raspiblitz/raspiblitz/FAQ.md

 # FAQ - Frequently Asked Questions

+## Whats new in Version 1.5.1 of RaspiBlitz?

+- Bugfix: DropBox Backup of Static-Channel-Backup
+- Bugfix: Torrentfiles with active tracker

 ## Whats new in Version 1.5 of RaspiBlitz?

 Beside many small improvements and changes, these are most important changes: